All forms of Carnitine: L-Carnitine, ALCAR, LCLT, and Levocarnitine — a complete guide

 - Muscle Atrophy: Helps prevent muscle atrophy caused by the inability to effectively burn fatty acids.

-- Guaranteed Purity: Pharmaceutical-grade Levocarnitine guarantees 0% D-carnitine, which is essential for safety and efficacy.
+- Guaranteed Purity: Pharmaceutical-grade Levocarnitine guarantees 0% D-carnitine, which is important for safety and efficacy.

-Although it sounds similar, Carnosine is a different compound from carnitine.
-It is a dipeptide (Beta-alanine + Histidine) and acts as a "molecular shield," protecting cells from damage.
+Carnosine is a dipeptide (Beta-alanine + Histidine) that acts as a "molecular shield," protecting cells from damage.

 Unique Functions

-- Anti-glycation: Carnosine is one of the most potent natural anti-glycation agents.
-Glycation is a process where sugar "sticks" to proteins (like collagen), making them stiff and non-functional.
-Carnosine sacrifices itself to absorb these sugars and protect proteins, which is key for its anti-aging effect (reducing wrinkles, improving skin elasticity).
+- Anti-glycation: Carnosine is one of the potent natural anti-glycating agents.
+Glycation is a process where sugar binds to proteins (like collagen), making them stiff and non-functional.
+Carnosine sacrifices itself to absorb these sugars and protect proteins, which is important for its anti-aging effect (reducing wrinkles, improving skin elasticity).

-- Antioxidant: A powerful antioxidant that protects cells from oxidative stress.
+- Antioxidant: A potent antioxidant that protects cells from oxidative stress.

 - Cellular Longevity: Supports cell health and can extend their lifespan (Hayflick limit).